darrenldl/blockyarchive/RSBX_SPECS.md

 # Specification of rust-SeqBox
-The specification is only concerned with actual data operations rather than UI/UX related matter.
+The specification is concerned only with actual data operations, UI/UX related matters are ignored.

 ## Exit code
 rsbx returns